The Wow starts Never - Bitch about Micro$oft here :D

 I agree though, the most important freedom of all is the freedom to dissent.
 If that means saying, "The world isn't getting warmer," when it is people should be allowed to do so.

-I think it can be done without that much of a vast conspiracychris the cynic wrote:The warming trend is clear to anyone who wants to look, to deny it is to claim there is a vast conspiracy (involving tampering with temperature records) spanning all nations and (literally) centuries.
+chris the cynic wrote:The warming trend is clear to anyone who wants to look, to deny it is to claim there is a vast conspiracy (involving tampering with temperature records) spanning all nations and (literally) centuries.

 http://en.wikipedia.org/wiki/List_of_sc ... _consensus